narrowin/ot-labs-docs/docs/en/lab.md

 This workshop uses a realistic OT network lab environment built with Containerlab.
 The lab simulates a typical industrial facility with multiple security zones, PLCs, network segmentation, and monitoring points that can mirror real-world deployments.

-The lab is designed to be vendor-neutral and uses open-source and free tools exclusively.
-All components run in containers, allowing rapid deployment, experimentation, and reset capabilities during hands-on exercises.
+This lab is vendor-neutral and uses only open-source and free tools.
+All components run in containers, allowing for rapid deployment, experimentation, and reset capabilities during hands-on exercises.

 ![Codespace Setup Complete](img/codespace-setup-complete.png)